Introduction to the Payroll Entry Screen

 Hours and Money Types

 You can set frequently used hour and money types in Settings > Payroll Settings > Hours & Money Types.
 Each employee’s row will show the frequently used types.
-To use more types, click the “Show All Pay Types and Rates” switch.
+To use more types, click the “Show All Hours and Money Types” switch.
 All active hours and money types will appear.
 To change the status of a type, go to Payroll > Payroll Settings > Hours & Money Types > Select the type > Edit.
 Check or uncheck the Active box, and click Save.

 Deductions and Contributions